api3dao/old-api3-docs/docs/airnode/v0.6/concepts/request.md

 :::

-For a successful request, Airnode calls the `fulfill()` function in AirnodeRrp.sol that will in turn call back the requester contract at `fulfillAddress` using function `fulfillFunctionId` to deliver `data`.
+For a successful request, Airnode calls the `fulfill()` function in AirnodeRrpV0.sol that will in turn call back the requester contract at `fulfillAddress` using function `fulfillFunctionId` to deliver `data`.

 `fulfill()` also receives a signature to validate on-chain that the response data was submitted by the Airnode.
-This is to prevent requesters from fulfilling their own requests in order to manipulate data submitted by AirnodeRrp.sol.
+This is to prevent requesters from fulfilling their own requests in order to manipulate data submitted by AirnodeRrpV0.sol.

 `fulfill()` will not revert if the `fulfillFunctionId` external call reverts.
 However, it will return `false` in this case or if there is no function with a